hasangonen91/NFC/README.md

 This project is a robust **React Native** template demonstrating modern, user-friendly **NFC tag and EMV (credit card) reading**.
 It uses a custom React hook for NFC operations and an animated modal for rich user experience.

-> **🚩 Space reserved below for screenshots and demo video.
-Add your own images or demo clips for best presentation.**

 ---

 ## 📸 Demo & Screenshots